Parents and Teachers: Support Ducksters by following us on or .

-We've all seen the deserts of the movies.
+We've all seen deserts in the movies.
 They are full of miles and miles of sand dunes.
 However, not all deserts are like this.
 Many deserts are rocky with scattered plants and shrubs.
 There are even deserts that are icy and cold.
 On this page we will describe the hot and dry deserts.
-You can read about the icy cold polar deserts are found in the Antarctic and the North Pole.
+You can follow these links to read about the icy cold polar deserts that are found in the Antarctic and the North Pole.

 What makes a desert a desert?

 Deserts are primarily defined by their lack of rain.
 They generally get 10 inches or less rain in a year.
 Deserts are characterized in an overall lack of water.
 They have dry soil, little to no surface water, and high evaporation.
 They are so dry that sometimes rain evaporates before it can hit the ground!

 Because deserts are so dry and their humidity is so low, they have no "blanket" to help insulate the ground.
 As a result, they may get very hot during the day with the sun beating down, but don't hold the heat overnight.
 Many deserts can quickly get cold once the sun sets.
 Some deserts can reach temperatures of well over 100 degrees F during the day and then drop below freezing (32 degrees F) during the night.